oist-cnru/mouse_drawing_app/README.md

 ```
 pip install -r requirements.txt
 ```

-Note: The above-mentioned dependencies have been tested for an installation of new Python 3.7.9 environment installed from Conda 4.10.3.
+Note: The above-mentioned dependencies have been tested for an installation of a new Python 3.7.9 environment installed from Conda 4.10.3.
 Other versions of Python may additionally require installation of:
 ```
 kivy.deps.sdl2
 kivy.deps.glew